Monmouth University

-Monmouth University is a private university in West Long Branch, New Jersey.
+Monmouth University is a private university in West Long Branch, New Jersey, United States.
 Founded in 1933 as Monmouth Junior College, it became Monmouth College in 1956 and Monmouth University in 1995 after receiving its charter.

-There are about 4,400 full-time and 260 part-time undergraduate and 1,750 graduate students, as well as 302 full-time faculty members.
-About 80% of faculty members hold Ph.D.s or other terminal degrees in their field of study.
-The university's student-to-faculty ratio is about 14:1.
-Forty-four percent of students live on-campus.
-Most of Monmouth's student body is drawn from the northeastern United States, although student body is composed of students from 29 states and 28 countries.
+It enrolls about 4,660 undergraduate and 1,750 graduate students and employs 302 full-time faculty members.

 History

 Early years

 The school that would become Monmouth University was founded in 1933 as Monmouth Junior College, a two-year junior college under Dean Edward G. Schlaefer.
 Created in New Jersey during the Great Depression, Monmouth Junior College was intended by Schlaefer to provide an opportunity for higher education to high school graduates in Monmouth County who could not afford to go away to college.
 The junior college did not have its own campus at the time of its founding and was housed at Long Branch High School in Long Branch.
 Due to sharing a building with a high school, classes were taught during evening hours after the high school students had departed.

 Monmouth Junior College opened to students on November 21, 1933.
 The junior college's first student enrollment was reported at 325, all graduates from Monmouth County high schools, with a faculty of 12 instructors.
 Federal reemployment funds financed the junior college, with approximately $18,000 approved by New Jersey Director of Emergency Relief John Colt.

 In 1947, the school received full college accreditation from the New Jersey Board of Education to award associate degrees to students.
 100 students became the first recipients of associate degrees from Monmouth Junior College the following year.
 Support from students and the community is credited with helping the school continue to teach classes and become a privately funded institution.